 - There is a four year mandatory waiting period after a Chapter 7 discharge date to qualify for a conventional loan

 - There is a mandatory 2 year waiting period after a Chapter 13 discharge date to qualify for a conventional loan

 - If your Chapter 13 has been dismissed instead of discharged, then the waiting period is 4 years after a Chapter 13 dismissal date

 Conventional Lenders do want to see those with a prior bankruptcy not to have been late with any payments and like to see re-established credit history.

 Mortgage Part Of Bankruptcy

 If you have a prior mortgage included in Chapter 7 bankruptcy, the waiting period is 4 years from the bankruptcy discharge date to qualify for a conventional mortgage.
 This holds true even though the deed of your home has not been transferred after the discharge date of Chapter 7 bankruptcy.
 This is a new Fannie Mae mortgage lending guideline.
-Prior to this new regulation, homeowners who had a prior mortgage included in Chapter 7 bankruptcy could not qualify until they met the proper waiting period after foreclosure, deed in lieu of foreclosure or short sale.
+Prior to this new regulation, homeowners who had a prior mortgage included in Chapter 7 bankruptcy could not qualify until they met the proper waiting period after foreclosure, deed in lieu of foreclosure, or short sale.
 The waiting period clock did not start until the recorded date of the housing event.
 The waiting period start date was when the lender has transferred the deed out of the borrower’s name into the bank’s name.
 The foreclosure and/or deed in lieu of foreclosure had to be reflected on public records.
 Now, the waiting period clock starts from the discharge date of the Chapter 7 bankruptcy.
-This holds true regardless of when the actual deed was transferred out of the homeowners name.
-The deed needs to be finalized and out of the homeowners name to determine the waiting period start date.
+This holds true regardless of when the actual deed was transferred out of the homeowner’s name.
+The deed needs to be finalized and out of the homeowner, name to determine the waiting period start date.